beezwax/markdown-compiler/doc/1-introduction.md

-# Markdown Compiler Part 1: Tokenizer
+# Writing a Markdown Compiler
 Have you ever wanted to make your own programming language?
 Maybe a template engine?
 Or a markdown parser?
-If you have ever done any of those, you might have noticed it's not exactly easy to get started.
+If you have ever built any of those, you might have noticed it's not exactly easy to get started.
 There's a lot of concepts to digest before you get going.
-Because of that, lots of devs just give up.
+That's why lots of devs just give up.

 This series will show you how to make a compiler from scratch.
 The techniques displayed here are the basis for the the topics stated above, and many more!